NFSFU234FormValidation/nfsfu234-form-validation/CODE_OF_CONDUCT.md

 ## Contact

-If you have any questions or concerns about this code of conduct, please contact nforshifu234.dev@gmail.com .
+If you have any questions or concerns about this code of conduct, please contact us through any of social media handles.

 ## Attribution